RoryLariviere/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? [it is with the console.log as it is in a nested function and makes reference to items in and out of its nested function]
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+What could change? [the first time dansroll is being defined as a variable the second time it is being invoked like a function]
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? [it is unable to be called on from outside the function because it is not being hoisted]

 ### Task 3 - Stretch Goals